John Lasseter: Return to Disney

-Lasseter is a close friend and admirer of Japanese animator Hayao Miyazaki, whom he first met when TMS Entertainment sent a delegation of animators to the Disney studio in 1981 and showed a clip from Miyazaki's first feature film, The Castle of Cagliostro (1979).
+Lasseter is a close friend and admirer of Japanese animator Hayao Miyazaki.
+He was introduced to Miyazaki's work in 1981, when TMS Entertainment sent a delegation of animators to the Disney studio and played a clip from Miyazaki's first feature film, The Castle of Cagliostro (1979).
 Lasseter was so deeply moved that in 1985 he insisted on showing that clip and other examples of Miyazaki's work after dinner to a woman he had just met (who would become his wife).
-He visited Miyazaki during his first trip to Japan in 1987 and saw drawings for My Neighbor Totoro (1988).
-After Lasseter became a successful director and producer at Pixar, he went on to serve as executive producer on several of Miyazaki's films for their release in the United States and oversaw the translation and dubbing of their English language soundtracks.
+He personally met Miyazaki during his first trip to Japan in 1987, and saw early drawings for My Neighbor Totoro (1988).
+After Lasseter became a successful director and producer at Pixar, he went on to serve as executive producer on several of Miyazaki's films for their release in the United States, and oversaw the translation and dubbing of their English language soundtracks.
 In addition, the forest spirit Totoro from My Neighbor Totoro makes an appearance as a plush toy in Toy Story 3 (2010).

 Lasseter is a member of the Academy of Motion Picture Arts and Sciences and served nine consecutive years on its board of governors from 2005 to 2014 when he had to relinquish his seat due to term limits.
 His last position on the board was as first vice president.

 Lasseter received a star on the Hollywood Walk of Fame in Hollywood in 2011, located at 6834 Hollywood Boulevard.

 Allegations of sexual misconduct and exit from Disney and Pixar

-In November 2017, Lasseter took a six-month leave of absence when allegations surfaced that he had made interactions with employees that made them uncomfortable, which he apologized for and acknowledged as "missteps".
-In a memo to staff, Lasseter stated, "It’s been brought to my attention that I have made some of you feel disrespected or uncomfortable.
+In November 2017, Lasseter took a six-month leave of absence when allegations surfaced that he had made interactions with employees that made them uncomfortable, which he apologized for and acknowledged as missteps.
+The alleged sexual misconduct toward multiple employees over a number of years included "grabbing, kissing, [and] making comments about physical attributes".
+The behavior was alleged to have been so well-known that, according to Variety, at various times, Pixar had "minders who were tasked with reining in his impulses".
+Lasseter addressed the allegations in a memo to staff, stating, "It's been brought to my attention that I have made some of you feel disrespected or uncomfortable.
 That was never my intent.
 Collectively, you mean the world to me, and I deeply apologize if I have let you down."
 Lasseter went on in the memo to emphasize his commitment to fixing his missteps and his hope to return to working with them in the new year.
-The alleged sexual misconduct toward multiple employees over a number of years included "grabbing, kissing, [and] making comments about physical attributes".
-The behavior was alleged to have been so well-known that, according to Variety, at various times, Pixar had "minders who were tasked with reining in his impulses".

 In June 2018, Disney and Lasseter announced that he would be leaving the company at the end of the year, taking a consulting role until then.